SAFE IN THE PARK

 DIGITAL TICKETING & WILL CALL

-- Digital Ticketing is still our preferred method of delivery to minimize crowds and lines.
+- Digital Ticketing is still the preferred method of delivery to minimize crowds and lines.
 If you choose to have your tickets delivered digitally, you can view them here.

-- All DIGITAL LOTTERY and ADA ACCESSIBLE DIGITAL DISTRIBUTION TICKETS must be picked up at The Delacorte Box Office between 4PM-7:30PM on the day you are scheduled to attend the performance.
-Learn more about our DIGITAL LOTTERIES & DITRIBUTIONS.
-(HYPER LINK)
+- All DIGITAL LOTTERY, ADA ACCESSIBLE DIGITAL DISTRIBUTION TICKETS, and TEXT TO STANDBY TICKETS must be picked up at The Delacorte Box Office between 4PM-7:30PM on the day you are scheduled to attend the performance.
+Learn more about our DIGITAL LOTTERIES & DISTRIBUTIONS and WAYS TO ACCESS FREE SHAKESPEARE IN THE PARK DAY-OF-PERFORMANCE STANDBY TICKETS.

 SECONDARY MARKET TICKETS